abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 ## Requirements

-- an access to the container public registry or a private container registry
+- your own public or private container registry
 - `nodejs` installed on your host.
 - `docker` command line to build container image
 - `wget` command line installed